DOCtorActoAntohich/project-o/Docs/Specification/Chapter 1 - Lexical Structure.md

 "The cost is 5$, but with a 50% discount it's 2.5$."
 ```

-Note that line feed in the string is completely valid:
+Note that line feed character in the string is completely valid:

 ```typescript
 "This is an example of a string that spans across multiple lines"